8 FAM 302

 (2) "Outlying possessions of the United States" was restricted to American Samoa and Swains Island.

-The United States exercises sovereignty over a few territories besides those mentioned above.
+T5 sovereignty over a few territories besides those mentioned above.
 Under international law and Supreme Court dicta, inhabitants of those territories, (Midway, Wake, Johnston, and other islands) would be considered non-citizen U.S. nationals.
-However, because the INA defines "outlying possessions of the United States" as only American Samoa and Swains Island, there is no current law relating to the nationality of the inhabitants of those territories or persons born there who have not acquired U.S. nationality by other means.
+However, because the INA defines "outlying possessions of the United States" as only American Samoa and Swains Island, there is no current law specifically relating to the nationality of the inhabitants of those territories or persons born there who have not acquired U.S. nationality by other means.